 New McDonald's product variations and promotions are introduced every now and then which normally last for limited time only, and this is part of the normal business promotions.
-Along with its expansion in 2014, McDonald's delighted its customers with new menu items and improved favorites.
+Along with its expansion in 2015, McDonald's delighted its customers with new menu items and improved favorites.
 The much-loved, specially seasoned, golden, crispy Twister Fries returned for a limited time.
 Catering to Filipinos' love for bacon, McDonald's gave its signature Cheeseburger some new crunch with the new Bacon Cheeseburger and Bacon Cheeseburger Deluxe, perfect pairing with Twister Fries.
-The best-selling Chicken McDo is given an improved taste which is mc-mc-mc-masarap.
-Cheesy mashed potato and Mac n Cheese were also introduced.
-The BFF Burger Bundles and the BFF Chicken Bundles allowed a group of 3 or 4 to customize bundle offers.
-With the new BFF Fries and Coca-Cola drinks, these are big enough to share with the group.
-The BFF Fries and McFloat combo is also made available.
+The best-selling Chicken McDo is given an improved taste which is mc-mc-masarap.
+A rollback in price of Chicken McDo products was implemented in May.
+In August, the Shake Shake Fries was brought back and given for free in Medium and Large Value Meals.
+The Chicken Fillet Ala King was launched in September.
+The Coke glass promotion was launched for a limited time in fourth quarter to boost the Everyday Value Meals.